- Arrange the time of your meeting a few days in advance.

 - While New Zealanders may have quite casual demeanours in meetings, they tend to be quite and honest about expectations.
 Do not interpret a person’s jovial discussion as a reflection of their professional approach.
 Business matters are still taken seriously and should be communicated concisely and directly.

 - Meetings usually follow the agenda provided, but may be more time consuming than planned.

 - Do not wait for someone to ask for your opinion.
 New Zealanders expect all participants at meetings to speak up without being invited to do so.
 If you stay silent, it will likely be presumed you do not have an opinion to share.

-- Anyone present at a meeting is generally welcome to give their opinion, regardless of age or business .
-Using a position of power as a leverage in negotiations is strongly frowned upon.
+- Anyone present at a meeting is generally welcome to give their opinion, regardless of status, age or business position.

 - Aiming for a fair deal will create better chances of future business with them, so emphasise win-win scenarios.

 - Decision-making can be a lengthy process as subordinates are often consulted.
 While negotiations tend to take quite a bit of time, New Zealanders generally keep to the point and stay on track.

 - Do not attempt to bargain with them or change things to your advantage once an agreement has been reached.
 This is likely to discourage people from doing further business with you.

 New Zealand organisational culture and values are informed by a strong belief in equal opportunity and .
 A person earns status based on their abilities, rather than their job title.
 Therefore, while official positions are definitive and respected, most superiors work in a collaborative way with their subordinates.